pmurphyjam/SQLiteDemo/README.md

 understands native Swift Date() so you can insert these objects with out converting, and it will convert them to text and store them, and when retrieved convert them back from text to Date.

 Of course the real power of SQLite is it's Transaction capability.
-Here you can literally queue up a 400 SQL statements with parameters and insert them all at once which is really powerful since it's so fast.
+Here you can literally queue up 400 SQL statements with parameters and insert them all at once which is really powerful since it's so fast.
 ViewController.swift also shows you an example of how to do this.
 All you're really doing is creating an Array of Dictionaries called 'sqlAndParams', in this Array your storing Dictionaries with two keys
 'SQL' for the String sequel statement or query, and 'PARAMS' which is just an Array of native objects SQLite understands for that query.